Ralph Peters: Donald Rumsfeld

 In 2011, Peters criticized former Defense Secretary Donald Rumsfeld, saying: "I am allergic to Rumsfeld.
 We did a great thing in Iraq, but we did it very badly.
 He is an extremely talented man but he has the tragic flaw of hubris.
 His arrogance is unbearable.
 My friends in uniform just hate him."

 Obama foreign policy

 During Stuart Varney's Fox Business Network show on December 7, 2015, Peters referred to President Barack Obama as a "total pussy", leading Fox News to suspend him for two weeks.

 Russia

 In July 2017, Peters said that Russian President Vladimir Putin "is comparable" to Adolf Hitler.
 "He hates America.
 He wants to hurt us. ...
 Russia is evil.
 Russia is our enemy."

 Israel

 Peters praised President Donald Trump for his decision to recognize Jerusalem as Israel's capital.

 Fox News

 In March 2018, Peters publicly quit his role as an expert commentator on Fox News.
-In his goodbye letter to his colleagues, he wrote:
+In his farewell letter to colleagues, he wrote: